nzrunner/kometa/README.md

 ## Contributing

-Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [https://github.com/nzrunner/home-assistant](https://github.com/nzrunner/home-assistant) :sparkles:.
+Thank you for considering to invest your time in contributing to our project!
+Any contribution you make will be reflected on [https://github.com/nzrunner/plex-meta-manager](https://github.com/nzrunner/plex-meta-manager) :sparkles:.

 Read our [Code of Conduct](./.github/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.